Date functions

 Function bundle: Core

-Creates a new date value matching the epoch of the input date and sets the time zone to UTC.
+Creates a new Date value matching the epoch of the input date and sets the time zone to UTC (Coordinated Universal Time).

 Parameter

-• inputDate: Date - A date value to convert to UTC time.
+• inputDate: Date - A Date value to represent in UTC time.

 Return value: Date